Detection Dog Handler Job Overview

 There are many pathways to a detection dog handling career.
 Most handlers have a background in law enforcement, customs inspection, agriculture, animal science, or a related field, though requirements can vary from one agency to the next.
 A background as a K-9 police officer, animal health inspector, or wildlife inspector could be an extra plus for a candidate shifting to this career path.
 Above all else, a solid working knowledge of canine behavior is the most important factor that leads to success in this field.

-The handler’s relationship with the canine is very important; good communication between handler and dog results in increased levels of detection accuracy.
+The handler’s relationship with the canine is significant; good communication between handler and dog results in increased levels of detection accuracy.

 Explosives dog handling pairs in the TSA program go through an eleven-week training program at Lakland Air Force Base in San Antonio, Texas.
 After completion of the course, the dog and handler pairs spend another 30 days at their assigned location so that they can become familiar with the area where they will be working.
 During this period, they complete many training scenarios, work on desensitizing the dog to normal noises at the facility, and seek to challenge the dog by decreasing the sample size they are tasked with detecting in practice runs.